ccarrster/hackinghealth2019/README.md

 Cost can be complex... different ages costs... different groups cost.
 Extras available for purchase or upgrades?
 Cost.
 Prizes.
+Who has RSVPed.
+Limited Spots?
+Hidden event details, only for members of group?

 Location:
 Description